Sir-Lancaster/CupidCode/Documentation/Design/LowLevel/low_level_design.md

 **Responsibilities**

 The authentication system manages user registration through the create_user() endpoint, which creates User instances with role-based profiles (Dater, Cupid, Manager) and automatically logs users in upon successful creation.
 User login is handled by sign_in(), which authenticates credentials using Django's built-in functions and returns serialized user data based on role.
 The system enforces authorization through helper functions like authenticated_dater() and authenticated_cupid() that validate user permissions before accessing protected resources.
-Session management relies on Django's JWT framework, while logout functionality clears sessions through the logout_view().
+Session management relies on Django's SessionAuthentication and BasicAuthentication framework, while logout functionality clears sessions through the logout_view().
 The custom User model extends AbstractUser to include role designation and phone numbers, enabling role-based access control throughout the application where users can only access resources appropriate to their assigned role.

 **Class breakdown**